merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 [![Figure 02 panel D](images/Figure_02D.png)](images/Figure_02D.png){:.center-img .width-50}

+Indeed, in donor A populations fitness and dose are correlated with one another, while this is not the case for donor B populations.

 ## Investigating metabolic competence among microbial genomes reconstructed from healthy individuals and individuals with IBD

 {:.warning}